Pataco80/next-radix-shadcn-theme/docs/en/index.md

 This documentation can be translated into French and English using the translation scripts provided:

-- To translate into French: `pnpm translate:fr:all` or `pnpm translate:fr:find`
+- To translate into French: `PNPM Translate: FR: All` or` PNPM Translate: FR: Find`
-- To translate into English: `pnpm translate:en`
+- to translate into English: `PNPM Translate: by

-The translations are stored in the `docs/fr/` and `docs/en/` folders respectively.
+The translations are stored in the Docs/Fr/`and` Docs/`` files respectively.